ctxcode/valk-mysql/README.md

 # valk-mysql

-A package to connect/query mysql databases
+A package to query mysql databases.
+The package is purely written in Valk and has no os-package dependencies.

 ## Install